graphite-project/graphite-web/docs/url-api.rst

 ----

 Manually sets the lower bound of the graph.
 Can be passed any integer or floating point number.
-By deafult, Graphite attempts to fit all data on one graph.
+By default, Graphite attempts to fit all data on one graph.

 Example: